geniemouse/macos-setup/README.md

 ## Mac App Store command-line interface & macOS Monterey

-The _Mac App Store_ command-line interface (`mas`) will fail to correctly recognise the _App Store_'s logged-in status on systems running _macOS Monterey_.
-This is a [known issue](https://github.com/mas-cli/mas/issues/417) to the project and is being worked on.
-In the meantime, _App Store_ purchases will have to be installed directly via the _App Store_ application.
+The _Mac App Store_ command-line interface (`mas`) will fail to correctly recognise the _App Store_'s logged-in status on systems running macOS 12.x.x (_Monterey_), and above.
+This is a [known issue](https://github.com/mas-cli/mas/issues/417) to the project.
+In the meantime, _App Store_ purchases may have to be installed directly via the _App Store_ application.
+Repeated runs of this setup script will update any installed apps.

 ---